wvlet/airframe/docs/src/main/tut/docs/internals.md

 # Airframe Internals

-This page describes the internals of Airframe for developers who are interested in the internals of Airframe.
+This page describes the internals of Airframe for developers who are interested in extending Airframe.

 ## Session